Tilko/SerDesJavaDataModelGenerator/README.md

   stubbed MyClassA:            # note the `stubbed` modifier here
     ... some properties ...
 ```
-The generated Java class `generatedClass` that corresponds is:
+So the corresponding generated Java class is:
-  `org.example.generatedFiles.package1.MyClassA`
+  `org.example.generatedFiles.package1.MyClassA`, let's call this class `generatedClass`,
-and thanks to that modifier, an other file is generated with the same fully qualified name
+thanks to that `stubbed` modifier, an other file is generated with the same fully qualified name
 except that the `generatedFiles` part is replaced by: `generatedFilesCustomizationStubs`.
 This stub file contains a Java class that *extends* the previous `generatedClass`.
 In the `generatedFiles` package, it is this stub class that is referred (almost) everywhere the `generatedClass` would be referred if it was not `stubbed`.